dcycle/drupal_dcycle/README.md

 Quick start (takes about an hour)
 ---------------------------------

-Dcycle demo -- developing a website with dcycle
+Dcycle demo -- developing a website with Dcycle

 Step 1: install Drupal locally